websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md

 The Java code above calls `DocumentResource`'s `putDocument` method, passing in the `Document`'s ID, a `Document` object that includes values for the `Document`'s `description` and `title` fields, and a replacement file to upload.

-The above cURL and Java commands replace `Document` instances with completely new ones that have the new titles "Document_PUT_ById.sh" and "Document_PUT_ById.java", respectively, and have the description "Goo."
+The above cURL command and Java class replace `Document` instances with completely new ones that have the new titles "Document_PUT_ById.sh" and "Document_PUT_ById.java", respectively, and have the description "Goo."

 ```warning::
    Unless you want to use the current ``Document``'s title, make sure to specify the ``title`` value you want for the replacement ``Document``.